industrydive/incident_response/README.md

    * Navigate to `OAuth & Permission -> Scopes` and add the `channels:write` and the `chat:write:bot` permissions.
    * Now you can navigate to `OAuth & Permissions` and hit the `Install to Workspace` button.

 5. You must set and deploy your environment variables.
-Rename `example.env.yml` to `.env.yml` and input you environment variables.
+Rename `example.env.yaml` to `.env.yaml` and input your environment variables.

     NOTE: For us, the three users that are always added to the incident channel upon creation are the members of our product team.
 You can follow this [link](https://help.workast.com/hc/en-us/articles/360027461274-How-to-find-a-Slack-user-ID) to